kymzky/argocd-homelab/README.md

 To see an example of how to create a suitable Kubernetes cluster and deploy this repository in it, see [ansible-homelab](https://github.com/kymzky/ansible-homelab).

-### Post-deployment steps

-While most applications are preconfigured as far as it is reasonable, this does not apply to the ARR stack.
-This means that Jellyfin, Jellyseerr, Navidrome, Prowlarr, qBittorrent, Radarr, SABnzbd and Sonarr must be set up initially via their respective web interfaces.

-*Note: The initial password for qBittorrent can be found in the pod's logs.*

 ### Add new application